yashgaikwad27/yashgaikwad27/README.md

 ## 🧠 A bit about me

-- Finished my MS in Applied Statistics at Syracuse University in May, 2025
+- Completed my MS in Applied Statistics from Syracuse University in May, 2025
 - Most of my work is a combination of health/clinical data and statistical modeling
 - I care a lot about making analysis reproducible and explainable